ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/Debian/HOWTO Install and Configure a Shibboleth IdP v3.4.4 on Debian 9 Linux with Apache2 + Jetty9.md

      ```
      (and modify the "**##USERNAME-CHANGEME##**" and "**##USER-PASSWORD-CHANGEME##**" for your "**storageservice**" DB)

-5. Modify the IdP properties properly:
+5. Modify the IdP properties properly with the bean ID:
    * `vim /opt/shibboleth-idp/conf/idp.properties`

      ```xml